AU-Wang-He-Group/Semi-structured-KineticModel/README.md

  (iii) Change in Gas Phase

  etc. further explanation about the used variable are provided inside the codes.

+ - Matlab figures of some conditions has been provided in the _output_ folder.

 # 4. Contacts